GHCamille/blablattractiveness/README.md

 # Let's go
 We will build a database of routes and keep track of all trips and their prices for a month.

-At first, I wanted to query the Blablacar API to check what cities have the highest number of trips every Friday.
+At first, I wanted to query the Blablacar API to check which routes are the busiest.
 But that wasn't possible, because the API requires the origin and the destination to be cities.
-So I just decided to study the trips .
+After some research, still impossible to get the data.
+So I decided to create my own map, based on the top 25 cities in France.

+I cannot study every city because I have a limit of 1000 queries per day to Blablacar, and then I also have a trickier limit to follow on Google Cloud Functions.
+Therefore I will build routes from these 25 cities from and EDA.

+We will do a first study to select the routes we will choose between those 25 cities.

+If the number of trips on a route is inferior to the first quartile of the number of trips to the destination, I will not study this route.

 # First Steps